Nested ensemble Kalman filter for static parameter inference in nonlinear state-space models: Applications

 Using the settings described above, 100 replicate runs of each scheme were performed, and the results summarised in Table~\ref{tab:tabOU} and Figures~\ref{fig:OUest}-\ref{fig:OUseq}.
 We compare the accuracy of each scheme by reporting bias and root mean square error (RMSE) of the estimators of the marginal posterior means and standard deviations of each $\log\theta_i$.
 These summaries, denoted $\text{E}(\log\theta_i)$ and $\text{SD}(\log\theta_i)$ respectively, are reported in Table~\ref{tab:tabOU} and were obtained by comparing estimates from replicate runs to `gold standard' reference values, obtained from a long run ($10^6$ iterations) of an MCMC scheme targeting the marginal parameter posterior $\pi_T(\theta|y_{0:T})$, as given by (\ref{ppost}); for an OU process, the observed-data likelihood $p_T^{\theta}(y_{0:T})$ is tractable.

 There are considerable differences in accuracy of AEnKF compared to NEnKF and PEnKF, with the former consistently over-estimating all posterior quantities of interest.
 This is particularly noticeable for the marginal posterior mean and standard deviation of $\log\theta_3$, which controls the intrinsic stochasticity of the latent process, and for which an assumed linear Gaussian relationship between this parameter and the observation process is likely to be unsatisfactory.
 There is comparatively little difference between NEnKF and PEnKF, although Figure~\ref{fig:OUest} suggests that lower bias and RMSE is achieved for NEnKF.
+In the remaining applications, therefore, we focus on comparisons between NEnKF and SMC$^2$ (and where appropriate, RB-SMC$^2$).